Multimodal Function Vectors for Visual Relations: Method

-Let \( a_{\ell j}(p^t_i) \) represent the activation of the \( j \)-th attention head at layer \( \ell \) when processing prompt \( p^t_i \).
+Let \( a_{\ell j}(p^t_i) \) represent the activation of the \( j \)-th attention head at layer \( \ell \) on the last token when processing prompt \( p^t_i \).
 For each attention head, we compute the relation-specific average activations, mean of task-conditioned activations across all prompts for a specific relation \( t \) as:

-To assess the causal influence of attention heads, we construct perturbed prompts with uninformative context \( \tilde{p}^t_i \in \tilde{P}_t \).
+To assess the causal influence of attention heads, we construct perturbed prompts with uninformative context \( \tilde{p}^t_i \in \tilde{P}^t \).
 An uninformative context is generated by pairing the reference object with a randomly chosen object \( x_k \) that does not exhibit the target relation in the image \( \tilde{y}_k \).
-To prevent the in-context demonstrations from being biased toward any particular relation, the sampled object labels \( \tilde{y}_k \) are selected such that each of the four relation types—\texttt{above}, \texttt{below}, \texttt{left of}, and \texttt{right of}—appears exactly once across the four image-text pairs in each perturbed prompt.
+To prevent the in-context demonstrations from being biased toward any particular relation, the sampled object labels \( \tilde{y}_k \) are selected such that each of the four relation types, \texttt{above}, \texttt{below}, \texttt{left of}, and \texttt{right of}, appears exactly once across the four image-text pairs in each perturbed prompt.
 See Figure~\ref{fig:relational_prompt} bottom panel for an example.

-We then run the model on perturbed prompts with uninformative context twice: once with original activations and once with the attention head activation \( a_{\ell j} \) replaced by the relation-specific mean activations computed from the in-context learning \( \bar{a}^t_{\ell j} \).
-The causal indirect effect (CIE) of an attention head \( a_{\ell j} \) is defined as the difference of prediction probability between the two rans.
+We then run the model twice on perturbed prompts with uninformative context: once with original activations and once with the attention head activation \( a_{\ell j} \) replaced by the relation-specific mean activations computed from the in-context learning \( \bar{a}^t_{\ell j} \) at the last token.
+The causal indirect effect (CIE) of an attention head \( a_{\ell j} \) is defined as the difference of prediction probability between these two runs.

-To quantify the overall contribution of an attention head in processing a specific relation, we compute its \textit{average indirect effect} (AIE) as defined in \citet{todd2024function}.
-This metric reflects the mean increase in the model’s probability of generating the correct object label when the activation of attention head \( a_{\ell j} \) is replaced by its relation-secific mean activations \( \bar{a}^t_{\ell j} \) for perturbed prompts.
+To quantify an attention head's contribution to relation processing, we compute its \textit{average indirect effect} (AIE) as defined in \cite{todd2024function}.
+This metric reflects the mean increase in the model’s probability of generating the correct object label when the activation of attention head \( a_{\ell j} \) is replaced by its relation-specific mean activations \( \bar{a}^t_{\ell j} \) for perturbed prompts.
 The heads with the highest AIE scores are identified as the most causally influential for task execution and are grouped into the set \( \mathcal{A}_t \).